yongjp94/seattle-pictures/README.md

 ## Components
 ### Navbar
 The navigation bar is more challening than you think!
-It contains a hierarchy that leads to 8 components
+It contains a hierarchy that leads to 8 components.
+Try to divide elements like this into different sections or groups.
 ### Content
 The content view includes the profile header as well as the gallery.
 This will be the most challenging part.
 ### Footer
 The Footer also consists of many elements.
+It has a menu as well as a trademark section.

 ## Modular Components
 Think of each of your component as lego blocks.
 Some are the foundation on which other blocks stand on, while some are purely presentational.